cap-java/sdm/README.md

          service-plan: standard
    ```

-3. Build the project by running following command from root folder of incidents-app.
+3. Build the project by running following command from root folder of bookshop demoapp
    ```sh
    mbt build
    ```